RDP error: Remote Desktop can't connect to the remote computer for one of these reasons

 Solution 7.
 Run DISM.exe and SFC to fix corrupted system files

-Supposed that Remote Desktop cannot connect to the remote computer because one of those reasons… error happens after Windows update, corrupted system files caused by update might be the cause.
-Then, you can run DISM.exe and SFC to fix corrupted system files and solve the RDP issue.
+If Remote Desktop can't connect to the remote computer because one of those reason error happens after Windows update, corrupted system files caused by update might be the cause.
+Thus, you can run DISM.exe and SFC to fix corrupted system files and solve the RDP issue.

 Step 1.
 On the search box, input “Command Prompt”, right-click it, and choose “Run it as administrator”.